logandeal/StoreMapper/README.md

   - If the user chooses to find the shortest path through the grocery store, they will be given a choice of multiple different search algorithms that would search through the store.

 # Functionality
+  - Singleton Design Pattern for GroceryStore graph

+  - Strategy Design Pattern for choosing the search algorithm

+  - Exception Handling in main

+  - Unit tests for all major aspects of code

+# Dependencies
+  - GTest

+  - Make

   -

+# How to run
+  - To run the whole program, open up the StoreMapper folder, and run make.
+The executable will be created, then all that needs to be done is run ./<placeholdername>

+  - To run the tests, you must first cd into the test folder, run make, then run ./<placeholdertest>